All Episodes

 And just think in your own life.

-Does, you know, if you if you're visiting another country and they want to sit you down, and this has happened to me when I went to London recently, why are you only going to be here six hours when I was interviewing Julian Assange?
+If you are visiting another country and they want to sit you down, and this has happened to me when I went to London recently, why are you only going to be here six hours when I was interviewing Julian Assange?

-When I went to Israel, I was even fast-tracked in Israel, and they still ask me a whole bunch of questions.
+When I went to Israel, I was even fast-tracked in Israel and they still asked me a whole bunch of questions.

 It's their country.